softlayer/softlayer-python/_includes/content/server-management.md

-# Working with Virtual Servers
+# Introduction

-This section is a blended "how to" and "FAQ" for working with virtual servers.
-Several examples are real user scenarios, whereas others are simply usage examples.
-It includes the following:
+This section is a blended "how to" and "FAQ" for creating and working with virtual servers.
+Several examples are **real user scenarios**, whereas others are simply **usage examples**.
+Included are the following:

 <div class="container">
 <div class="row">